learningequality/kolibri-docs/docs/access.rst

 * Select **Exit** to stop **Kolibri**.
 You will be prompted to confirm the selection, after which **Kolibri** will stop.
 You will have to close the browser (or the tab) manually.

 .. tip::
-  If you just close the browser window, Kolibri will still be running in the background.
-Use the **Load in browser** option to reopen it in the browser.
+  If you close the browser window, Kolibri will still be running in the background.
+Use the **Load in browser** menu item to reopen it in the browser.

 .. note::
   Remember to :ref:`configure other computers <access_LAN>` in the network to access **Kolibri** content.